 Manon Awst is a Welsh artist who explores sites through installations, films and performances.
-Her main point of departure is the constant flow and transformation of materials, across a range of timescales, which means places are always in the process of their own becoming.
-Seen through this lens, architecture and cities, rocks and coastlines, valleys and mountains become live entities that are malleable in the imagination.
+Her main point of departure is the constant flow and transformation of materials, across a range of timescales, and the crucial role cultural experience plays in the interpretation of place.

 She studied Architecture at Cambridge University and Artistic Research at the Royal College of Art, London, and lived in Berlin for ten years where she collaborated with German artist Benjamin Walther on a range of art projects.
 Awst & Walther’s work has been exhibited in galleries and museums across Europe, including Kunstmuseum Wolfsburg, Kunstverein Braunschweig, Georg Kolbe Museum, Boros Collection, Cass Sculpture Foundation, Mostyn, Oriel Davies and the National Gallery of Art in Cardiff.
 They have permanent artworks installed at Nant Gwrtheyrn, North Wales and Rosa-Luxemburg-Platz, Berlin.
 In 2019 a catalogue showcasing their work was published by Distanz.